conflucedd/NJUPT_WLAN_autoLogin/README.md

 # NJUPT_WLAN_autoLogin
-A powerful python script for auto login the NJUPT campus network.
+A powerful python and rust script for auto login the NJUPT campus network.

 # KNOWN ISSUE
 When you log out from devices logged in with this method, all devices under the account logged in with the method will be logged out at the same time.